brend-an/prune-scrobbles/README.md

 I had exported listening data from multiple music streaming services and wanted to remove skipped tracks from the files.
 Streaming services like, Spotify and YouTube Music will keep a record of every single track played regardless of the length of time the track was played.

 ## Spotify
-1. `spotify-filter.py` will take the JSON files from the "Spotify Extended Streaming History" export and remove any skipped tracks longer than 30 seconds.
+1. `spotify-filter.py` will take the JSON files from the "Spotify Extended Streaming History" [export](https://support.spotify.com/us/article/understanding-your-data/) and remove any skipped tracks.
+Skipped tracks are songs played for less than 30 seconds.
 You can change the time value in the python script file to reflect your needs.
-2. Once you have the resulting JSON file you can submit the cleaned-up listens to ListenBrainz with their [default tool](https://listenbrainz.org/settings/import/) to by going to _Settings > Import listens_.
+2. With the resulting JSON files you can submit the cleaned-up listens to ListenBrainz with their default tool to by going to [Import listens](https://listenbrainz.org/settings/import/).

 ## YouTube Music
 1. `ytm-filter-music-and-topic.py` will take your Google Takeout YouTube Watch History (`watch-history.html`) export and remove any video watch listings and only keep YouTube Music listens and videos with a music topic.